 Airport Emergency Service

-Auckland Airport Emergency Service (AES) plays a key role at Auckland Airport, employing more than 60 firefighters who are responsible for providing and maintaining rescue and firefighting capability at the airport.
+Auckland Airport Emergency Service (AES) plays a key role at Auckland Airport, employing more than 60 firefighters who are responsible for providing and maintaining rescue firefighting capability at the airport.

-AES, the largest privately owned fire brigade in the country, responds to a huge range of emergency situations across the 1566 hectares that makes up the Auckland Airport precinct.
+AES, the largest privately owned fire brigade in the country, responds to a diverse range of emergency situations across the 1566 hectares that makes up the Auckland Airport precinct.
+These activities include aviation firefighting, industrial firefighting, marine response, and medical emergencies.
+All undertaken to maintain safe and efficient operations at the airport.

 Think you have what it takes to be part of our team?
+Find out more about the recruiting process.

 What do we do?
 Ready to respond